may not find this terribly rewarding unless you're included here, so this

 What really happened to Mary Magdalene? -- the naked kids got her.

 (Assumption of Magdalene, by Giovanni Lanfranco)

 Capodimonte excels in wonderful, neglected artists from Naples, but there are some canonical greats here, too: like (ready?)
 Bellini, Botticelli, Caravaggio, El Greco, Mantegna, Masaccio, Raphael, Titian, Van Dyck, and my favorite: Brueghel (including The Blind leading the Blind, but my photo of it reflected back mostly me) -- and there's this guy!

 We'd never heard of him: Joachim Beuckelaer of Antwerp (1533-1574), who loved the peasant and city trades and all the civic detail.

 There are five or six big pictures here, obviously a series, but no word about how they got into this collection.

-Sorry for the blurriness (no flash allowed), but Mr Beuckelaer has made our whole visit worthwhile.
+Sorry for the blurriness (no flash allowed, for very good reasons), but Mr Beuckelaer has made our whole visit worthwhile.
 Which it was already, but even better.

 Exhausted, we're on the road down through the neighborhoods from the Capodimonte hill into the old town.